matteocorti/check_ssl_cert/README.md

       --crl                        Check revocation via CRL (requires
                                    --rootcert-file)
-      --curl-bin path              Path of the curl binary to be used --curl-user-agent string     User agent that curl shall use to obtain the issuer cert
-      --custom-http-header string  Custom HTTP header sent when getting the cert example: 'X-Check-Ssl-Cert: Foobar=1' -d,--debug                      Produce debugging output (can be
+      --curl-bin path              Path of the curl binary to be used --custom-http-header string  Custom HTTP header sent when getting the cert example: 'X-Check-Ssl-Cert: Foobar=1' -d,--debug                      Produce debugging output (can be